Zimbabwe renews COVID vaccination drive, targets schoolkids | Health

 About 23 per cent of Zimbabwe's 15 million people have received two jabs, mostly of the Chinese Sinopharm and Sinovac vaccines, far short of the government's initial target of 60 per cent by the end of 2021.

-President Emmerson Mnangagwa's government now says it is trying to reach a goal of 70 per cent of the eligible population by the end of July.
+President Emmerson Mnangagwa's government said it was trying to reach a goal of 70 per cent of the eligible population by the end of July.

 Just over 5,400 people in Zimbabwe have died from COVID-19, according to official figures, although the toll is likely much higher because of undiagnosed or under-reported cases, according to health experts.

-The government says it has enough vaccine doses, including for booster jabs, but uptake has slowed in recent months as the number of cases and fatalities have slowed.
+The government said it had enough vaccine doses, including booster jabs, but uptake had slowed in recent months as the number of cases and fatalities had slowed.

 Just over eight million doses have been used out of more than 22 million in stock, according to government figures.